caadxyz/DeBoorAlgorithmNurbs/readme.md

 ### What is this?

-De Boor's Algorithm for Nurbs.
+* De Boor's Algorithm for Nurbs.
+* Bezier Curve with Bernstein Polynomial

 Gaining an intuitive understanding for NURBS is difficult without directly seeing the effects of different control point position, weight vectors, and  knot vectors.